I spill travel tips , and show you the Japan that tourists usually miss.

 4. Exercise

-One unique aspect of Japanese physical exercise is the rajio taiso, a gentle gym routine practiced by 27 million Japanese.
-This morning ritual is enjoyed by people of all ages and physical abilities and has even been adopted by companies as a way to keep employees healthy and productive.
-Studies have shown that regular physical activity can have numerous health benefits, such as reducing the risk of chronic diseases and improving mental health.
-In Japan, physical exercise is not just a way to stay in shape, it’s a way of life that promotes overall well-being.
+One unique aspect of Japanese physical exercise is the rajio taiso, a gentle gym routine practised by 27 million Japanese.
+This morning ritual is enjoyed by people of all ages and physical abilities and has even been adopted by companies to keep employees healthy and productive.
+Studies have shown that regular physical activity can confer numerous health benefits, including reducing the risk of chronic diseases and improving mental health.
+In Japan, physical exercise is not just a way to stay in shape; it’s a way of life that promotes overall well-being.

 5. Access to healthcare

 The Japanese healthcare system is considered one of the best in the world due to its numerous clinics and specialized doctors.
 There are two types of public health insurance available to the Japanese.
-The first, accessible to all, is the national health insurance which covers up to 70% of healthcare costs.
+The first, accessible to all, is the national health insurance, which covers up to 70% of healthcare costs.
 The second is employee social insurance, which benefits employees.
-This insurance, paid half by the employer, covers 80% of the employee’s healthcare costs as well as the expenses of their dependents.
+This insurance, paid for by the employer and the employee, covers 80% of the employee’s healthcare costs and the expenses of their dependents.
 The quality of care and ease of access to healthcare services certainly contribute to the overall health of the population in Japan.

 6. Community

 In Japan, the value of “living together” is instilled from an early age.
 Community and group spirit are highly valued in Japanese culture, where the common interest is always placed before personal interest.
-Family is also highly regarded, and the Japanese often live in a warm and supportive environment surrounded by loved ones.
+Family is also highly regarded, and the Japanese often live in warm, supportive environments surrounded by loved ones.
 In Okinawa, the village of Ogimi is home to a community of centenarians who enjoy chatting, helping each other, and laughing together.
 According to locals, living with others is the secret to a happy and long life.

 7. Ikigai

 Living a long life is not just about adding more years to your existence, but about finding meaning and purpose in your life.
-This is the core philosophy behind ikigai, a way of life that originated in Okinawa and has gained popularity around the world.
+This is the core philosophy behind ikigai, a way of life originating in Okinawa that has gained popularity worldwide.

 In Okinawa, many elderly people continue to work not only to sustain themselves but also to maintain social connections.
-In the village of Ogimi, renowned for its artisanal textile production, older women practice “basho-fu” weaving, which is an example of a common ikigai.
+In the village of Ogimi, renowned for its artisanal textile production, older women practice “basho-fu” weaving, a common ikigai.

 Ikigai is about finding the perfect balance between what you love to do, what you are good at, what you can be paid for, and what the community needs.
-When these four elements intersect, it creates a sense of fulfillment in your work, and your passions, and a feeling of usefulness to others.
+When these four elements intersect, they create a sense of fulfilment in your work and your passions, as well as a feeling of usefulness to others.
 Discovering your ikigai can guide you on your path to happiness and a meaningful life.

 8. Spirituality

 Spirituality is deeply ingrained in Japanese culture, and many of its practices can help promote longevity.
-Rituals from both Shinto and Buddhist religions are common in Japan and provide a sense of purpose and connectedness to something greater than oneself.
-Studies have shown that people who attend places of worship live longer than those who don’t, and meditation is a common practice in Japan whose health benefits are well established.
+Rituals from both Shinto and Buddhist traditions are everyday in Japan and provide a sense of purpose and a connection to something greater than oneself.
+Studies have shown that people who attend places of worship live longer than those who don’t, and that meditation is a common practice in Japan with well-established health benefits.
 By concentrating on feelings and breathing deeply, one can release tension and bring calmness to the mind and body.
-This results in a decrease in the stress hormone cortisol, which in turn can help preserve cells from aging.
+This results in a decrease in the stress hormone cortisol, which in turn can help preserve cells from ageing.
 Moreover, scientific studies have shown that meditation can reduce the risk of cardiovascular disease.
-The Zen-like calmness of the Japanese is one of the keys to a longer and healthier life.
+The Zen-like calm of the Japanese is one of the keys to a longer, healthier life.